 Perhaps the most enduring legacy of the late eighteen-hundreds is the deluge of books published by the Northern states.
 These volumes contain monument photographs, dedication speeches, and regimental histories.
 The first-hand accounts of the veterans, speaking on the ground that they fought for, are both informative and heart rendering.
 One can only imagine the loss to history due to the fact that a similar record, filled with a greater sense of reconciliation than most other writings, doesn't exist by Southern veterans.

-By the turn of the century, Gettysburg memoirs were becoming popular.
+By the turn of the century, Gettysburg memoirs were becoming popular, perhaps nearly as popular as cheap wedding invitations are today.
 Lee never wrote about the battle, but the Southern perspective was well represented by John Bell Hood's Advance and Retreat, Longstreet's From Manassas to Appomattox, and John B. Gordon's Reminiscences of the Civil War.
 A Northern officer, Lt.
 Frank Haskell of the 6th Wisconsin Infantry, wrote a 175-paragraph letter to his brother after the battle which has become one of the most popular and oft-quoted accounts from either side.

 The fiftieth anniversary of the battle brought a huge increase in the published offerings for the general tourist.
 Tipton, Blocher, and Mumper released picture books with small monument photographs and simple narratives.
 There were also histories written by battlefield guides and veterans such as Long, Storrick, Minnigh, and Gilbert.